 Crescat noticia, vita non excolatur: University of Chicago Medicine has apparently left data of almost 1.7 million donors and prospective donors exposed online, Security Discovery says.
 The University secured the database and thanked the discoverer for the tip.

-Today's issue includes events affecting Australia, Iran, United States
+Today's issue includes events affecting Australia, Iran, and United States.

 Bring your own context.